GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/04.Peace,-Be-Still!/docs.md

 ---
+title: |
-title: 584.
-Peace, Be Still!
+    584. Peace, Be Still! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 584.
+Peace, Be Still!.
+Master, the tempest is raging!
+The billows are tossing high!
+The sky is o'ershadow'd with blackness; No shelter or help is nigh; "Carest thou not that we perish?
+How canst thou lie asleep, When each moment so madly is threat'ning A grave in the angry deep?
+Chorus: "The winds and the waves obey my will, Peace, be still!
+Whether the wrath of the storm-tossed sea, Or demons, or men, or whatever it be, No water can swallow the ship where lies The Master of ocean, and earth, and skies; They all sweetly obey my will; Peace, be still!
+Peace, be still!
+They all shall sweetly obey my will; Peace, peace, be still!
+    keywords:  |
-    keywords: Christ in Song, Peace, Be Still!, Master, the tempest is raging!, The winds and waves shall obey my will
+        Christ in Song, adventhymnals, advent hymnals, Peace, Be Still!, Master, the tempest is raging!.
+"The winds and the waves obey my will,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 584. PEACE, BE STILL!
+####  Christ in Song,

 ```txt
 1.